alfadb/specs-workflow-mcp/README.md

 npm run build
 ```

-Then add to Claude Desktop configuration:
+Then add to Claude Desktop config:

 ```json
 {